Brewing Stouts: From Dry Irish to Imperial β A Recipe Deep Dive

 - Oak: Medium-toast oak cubes or spirals soaked in bourbon, then added to secondary with the soaking liquid.
 1-2 oz of oak per 5 gallons for 1-2 weeks

 β οΈDisclaimer: This article is for informational purposes only.
-Brewing and baking involve food safety considerations including proper fermentation times, temperatures, and sanitation.
-Home-brewed beverages contain alcohol.
-When in doubt about food safety, consult a qualified food safety professional.
+Fermenting and brewing require strict food hygiene β including correct fermentation times, temperatures, and cleanliness.
+Home-brewed beverages may contain alcohol.
+When in doubt, consult a food safety expert.

 Brew Better Every Batch